 Can you cut 4-inch PVC with a miter saw?

 Yes, you can cut a 4-inch PVC with a miter saw.
-A miter saw can cut wood, pipes, vinyl flooring, aluminum, copper, and tiles.
+A miter saw can cut tiles, wood, pipes, vinyl flooring, aluminum, and copper.
 However, we do not recommend using a miter saw without cutting fluids.

 As explained in this guide, you can cut a PVC pipe with a miter saw as long as you have the necessary tools like the correct blade, clamp, and lubricant.
 A miter saw is versatile enough for use in all sorts of projects.
 Remember to use personal protective equipment, the proper blade, and cutting fluid for smoother and superior cuts.